 Reasons for Aviation Mechanic Shortage

 There are many different reasons for the shortage in quality aviation mechanics.
-In the next 20 years there will be an increase in passengers and demand for aviation mechanics.
+In the next 20 years there will be an increase in passengers, technologically advanced aircraft and demand for aviation mechanics.
 A large percentage of the workforce will retire, leaving a shortfall of qualified aviation mechanics.
 Millennials and generation Z will be next in line to learn aircraft mechanic techniques and attend trade school programs.
 The options will continue to increase for those getting an aviation mechanic diploma to take positions as wind turbine technicians and other types of mechanics.
 The technological sophistication of airplanes will increase as a modern fleet of airplanes begins to replace outdated aircraft.
 New aircraft will emerge as air taxis, moving people in the sky rather than on ground.
 Lastly, there will be an expansion in the aviation market with an increase in income spent on air travel, new routes, and an increase in the number of first-time flyers.

-Increase in passengers: The number of passengers is expected to increase to 4.3 billion in 2018, according to the ATA.
-Passenger traffic is also expected to rise 6 percent.
+Increase in passengers: The number of passengers is expected to increase in the coming decades.
+Passenger traffic is also expected to rise globally.
 More passengers mean more aviation professionals will be needed to service those passengers and more aviation mechanics will be needed to maintain the airplanes, light aircraft, helicopters and air taxis.